Sue: New font. I don’t like it.

 Me: You’ll have to wait.
 We have to watch this episode of Doctor Who first.

-Sue: You’ll like it, Nicol, it’s a bit like Game of Thrones.
+Sue: You’ll like it, Nicol.
+It’s a bit like Game of Thrones.

 Nicol: Yeah, of course it is.

-Me: But with less incest.
+Me: Although with less incest.

-Sue: And just as much homoeroticism.
+Sue: Yeah, but just as much homoeroticism.

 Nicol wants to know if Tim Pigott-Smith is Benedict Cumberbatch’s dad.

-Me: So have the best minds in Italy just been killed?
+Sue: Have all the best minds in Italy just been killed?
 That can’t be good, can it?

 Sue: Since when has he been able to do that?
 Is he an intergalactic Mike Yarwood, now?